Instinct (Dollhouse): Plot

 Perrin goes through the documents that were given to him.
-He realises, the illegal activities that Rossum is engaged in.
+He realizes the illegal activities that Rossum is engaged in.
 Perrin's wife says they must follow through with this.

 Echo manages to escape the Dollhouse.
 In DeWitt's office, Topher tries to explain what has happened.
 Ballard believes that Echo is going to get the baby.
 DeWitt wonders how it is possible as Echo was wiped.
-Ballard believes it is because Topher, changed her at a glandular level and a normal wipe is not strong enough.
+Ballard believes it is because Topher changed her at a glandular level, so a normal wipe is not strong enough.
 Topher agrees and notes that triggering lactation was a step too far.
 DeWitt orders Ballard to retrieve Echo.

 At the house, Nate goes to make a bottle of milk for Jack.
 DeWitt calls Nate telling him to leave the house now, however the power is shortly cut due to a storm.
 Nate goes back to the bedroom, but Jack has been already taken.
 As Nate runs back downstairs, he sees Echo holding the baby and a knife.
-Nate tries to talk Echo down, but Echo is infuriated when Nate tells Echo, she is not his mother.
-Echo attempts to slash Nate, but feels as if this is not who she is.
-Nate apologises for making Echo love Jack and then taking him away.
+Nate tries to talk Echo down, but Echo is infuriated when Nate tells her that she is not the real mother.
+Nate apologizes for making Echo love Jack and then taking him away.
 Nate tries to talk Echo down again as Ballard arrives.
-Nate is successful, as Echo hands Jack back to Nate and walks away.
+Nate is successful, as Echo hands Jack back to him and walks away.

 Ballard follows Echo to a park.
-Echo tells Ballard that she does not remember her engagements, but she does remember the feelings associated with each engagement such as love, pain and fear.
+Echo tells Ballard that she does not remember her engagements, but she does remember the feelings associated with each engagement, such as love, pain and fear.
 She notes that it is not pretend for her.
 Ballard offers to tell Topher what is happening and fix it so she doesn't feel like she does now.
 Echo says it would be worse that way.
 She is awake now and doesn't want to go back to sleep.
 The episode ends with Ballard sitting next to Echo on the park bench.